ABOUT THE AUTHOR

-Meantime, Chris was lucky enough to be offered early retirement.
-Together they bought a new yacht; large and comfortable enough for them to live on almost full time.
+Meantime, early retirement beckoned.
+A new yacht was bought; large and comfortable enough to live on almost full time.
 Faith upgraded her sailing skills, passing the Royal Yachting Association practical and written exams to become a Yachtmaster.
-In 2001, Faith and Chris left the UK shores and sailed south to ‘hop’ across the Atlantic, spending the next three years exploring the Caribbean, the eastern coast of the USA and down south to Venezuela.
+In 2001, Faith and husband, Chris left the UK shores and sailed south to ‘hop’ across the Atlantic, spending the next three years exploring the Caribbean, the eastern coast of the USA and down south to Venezuela.

 On board she thought, ‘If I can study for a degree whilst working full time or living on board a yacht in the Caribbean, it's about time I wrote that book I've always longed to write?’

-A chance conversation with sailing friends about a true post-war incident, eighteen months of painstaking research and writing culminated in The Crossing, her first novel; a story of loss and recovery set in a modern day sailing adventure , paralleled by a memory of love and the human spirit in overcoming the horrors of the 2nd World War.
+A chance conversation with sailing friends about a true post-war incident, eighteen months of painstaking research and writing culminated in, The Crossing, her first novel; a story of loss and recovery set in a modern day sailing adventure , paralleled by a memory of love and the human spirit in overcoming the horrors of the 2nd World War.
 Faith so enjoyed the experience she immediately began her second novel The Assassins’ Village.
-This book, is a murder - mystery set on the island of Cyprus where Faith and Chris spend a great part of their time.
+This book, a murder - mystery set on the island of Cyprus where Faith and Chris had spent a great part of their time.
 This book and all the others Faith has written are now available on Amazon in Kindle format, paperback and other leading eBook sites, including: Nook, Kobo, Apple and Google.